Jan van Ravens

 Welcome to my site!
 My name is Jan van Ravens, policy advisor.

-My decade in ECD was part of a longer period (between the turn of the century and the outbreak of COVID-19) of exceptionally favorable conditions for progress, with (i) high economic growth, not least in low-income countries; (ii) decreasing fertility rates; (iii) substantial reduction of poverty; (iv) accumulation of scientific and experiential knowledge about child development; (v) new insights into the returns on investments in child services, and (vi) enhanced global commitment to human development (MDGs, SDGs).
+A general observation from the work at country level was that the conditions for progress have been quite favorable between the turn of the century and the outbreak of COVID-19, with (i) high economic growth, not least in low-income countries; (ii) decreasing fertility rates; (iii) substantial reduction of poverty; (iv) accumulation of scientific and experiential knowledge about child development; (v) new insights into the returns on investments in child services, and (vi) enhanced global commitment to human development (MDGs, SDGs).

 The Preschool Entitlement